 Bonds are considered to be complex because of some of the terminologies associated with this investment.
-But actually, they’re just simple investments in the debt market (To know about what is a bonds and debentures, refer to this interesting article).
+But actually, they’re just simple investments in the debt market (To know about what are bonds and debentures, refer to this interesting article).
 A new bond investor may get confused by some of the jargons associated with a bond investment.
-We bring you a brief list of the most important bond jargons that you should understand and evaluate while making your investment decision.
+We bring you a brief list of the most important bond jargon that you should understand and evaluate while making your investment decision.

 Coupon Payment = Face Value of Bond X Coupon Rate of the Bond in %